forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Summary Forsberg 05
 Analysis of the NATO - Russia relation from 1991 to 2005.
 Selected statements:
 * "NATO and Russia have several times declared the Cold War ended.
 The first occasion the Cold War was buried between the former enemies was in 1991, when NATO changed its strategic assessment and the Soviet Union joined the newly established North Atlantic Co-operation Council (NAC-C).
 It was also buried in 1997 when NATO and Russia signed a Founding Act of their mutual relations and decided to establish a NATO–Russia Permanent Joint Council (PJC).
 The last time they attended a Cold War funeral was in May 2002, when the parties decided to set up a NATO–Russia Council (NRC) that replaced the old PJC."
+* "
-* "A New Start
+A New Start
 How can we explain the new start in the NATO – Russia relationship?
-At least four factors that contributed to the improvement of the relationship after 1999 can be distinguished: Putin’s strategic realignment with the West, the Kursk submarine accident, the terrorist attacks of 11 September and the second post-Cold War enlargement of NATO."
+At least four factors that contributed to the improvement of the relationship after 1999 can be distinguished: Putin’s strategic realignment with the West, the Kursk submarine accident, the terrorist attacks of 11 September and the second post-Cold War enlargement of NATO.
+"
-* "Although Putin played a prominent role in the rapprochement between Russia and the West, restoring co-operation with NATO was supported by the majority of the foreign policy elite despite the trauma of the Kosovo war [28].
+* "Although Putin played a prominent role in the rapprochement between Russia and the West, restoring co-operation with NATO was supported by the majority of the foreign policy elite despite the trauma of the Kosovo war [28]."
 * "NATO is still perceived more often as an aggressive rather than a defensive pact, even among the supporters of Putin.
 The figures in public opinion polls measuring attitudes towards NATO have been changing only little and remain more negative than in 1997 [49].
 As some analysts have noted, Putin’s new strategic partnership with the West rests on shaky domestic foundations.
 Therefore ‘the present day formation and feature of Russia’s go-West course may not be sustainable[50].
 Senior people at the Russian armed forces, in particular, have not abandoned their views on NATO as a threatening military bloc aimed against Russia.
 A Russian defence ministry document released in October 2003, for example, indicated that Moscow will rethink its nuclear strategy if NATO continues to exist in its present form, fails to remove its ‘anti-Russian’ components and maintains its current ‘offensive’ doctrine[51].
 While Putin has largely refrained from critical comments, Defence Minister Ivanov has often taken a more reserved view with regard to co-operation with NATO.
 Thus, at the Munich security conference in 2004 he demanded that Russia should have monitoring facilities at NATO bases to verify that they would pose no threat to Russia[52].
 In March, just before the enlargement of the Alliance to the Baltic States, Ivanov repeated that NATO’s offensive doctrine, with anti-Russian attitudes inside NATO, would force Russia to adopt tougher defence measures."
 * "It is true that ordinary Russians have a fairly negative attitude towards NATO: only a third think that Russia’s membership of the Alliance would be desirable.
 Yet, at the same time a majority of Russians would be ready to join ‘a military–political alliance together with European countries and the United States’."
--